A National Statistics Publication for Scotland.

-The GDP Quarterly National Accounts publication includes a second estimate of growth for 2018 Quarter 3 (July to September) using data which has been released since the first estimate was published.
+The GDP Quarterly National Accounts publication includes the second estimate of growth for the July to September period.
+This uses additional data which has been released since the first estimate was published in December.
 The Quarterly National Accounts also includes a range of other statistics which are used for economic analysis, forecasting and modelling.

-These estimates are compiled in line with the Code of Practice for Official Statistics.
+These estimates are compiled in line with the Code of Practice for Statistics.

 There is a problem